GewoonJaap/profanity/README.md

 ## CORS Policy

-Cross-Origin Resource Sharing (CORS) is configured to allow requests from the following origin:
+Cross-Origin Resource Sharing (CORS) is configured to allow requests from any origin (`*`).

-- `profanity.christmas-tree.app`

-This allows the frontend application at that domain to access the API.
+This allows any frontend application to access the API.

 ## Project Structure